-Stockholder transaction expenses: Sales load (as a percentage of offering price) - (1) Offering expenses borne by us (as a percentage of offering price) - (2) Dividend reinvestment plan expenses - (3) Total stockholder transaction expenses paid by us (as a percentage of offering price) Annual expenses (as a percentage of net assets attributable to common stock)(5): Base management fee 2.6%(6) Incentive fees payable under Investment Advisory Agreement 2.5%(7)
+Stockholder transaction expenses:

+Sales load (as a percentage of offering price) - (1)

+Offering expenses borne by us (as a percentage of offering price) - (2)

+Dividend reinvestment plan expenses - (3)

+Total stockholder transaction expenses paid by us (as a percentage of offering price) - (4)

+Annual expenses (as a percentage of net assets attributable to common stock)(5):

+Base management fee 2.6%(6)

+Incentive fees payable under Investment Advisory Agreement 2.5%(7)

 Interest payments on borrowed funds 3.5%(8)

 Other expenses 1.9%(9)

 Total annual expenses 10.5%(10)

-== ' ́

-- (1) In the event that securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) In the event that we conduct an offering of any of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses because they will be ultimately borne by us. - (3) The expenses of administering our dividend reinvestment plan are included in other expenses. - (4) Total stockholder transaction expenses may include a sales load and will be disclosed in a future prospectus supplement, if any. - (5) Net assets attributable to common stock equals average net assets as of December 31, 2014. - (6) Our base management fee is 1.75% of the average value of our total assets (other than cash and cash equivalents but including assets purchased with borrowed amounts).
+(1) In the event that securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load.

+- (3) The expenses of administering our dividend reinvestment plan are included in other expenses. - (4) Total stockholder transaction expenses may include a sales load and will be disclosed in a future prospectus supplement, if any. - (5) Net assets attributable to common stock equals average net assets as of December 31, 2014. - (6) Our base management fee is 1.75% of the average value of our total assets (other than cash and cash equivalents but including assets purchased with borrowed amounts).
 This item represents actual base management fees incurred for the year ended December 31, 2014.
 We may from time to time decide it is appropriate to change the terms of the Investment Advisory Agreement.
 Under the 1940 Act, any material change to our Investment Advisory Agreement must be submitted to stockholders for approval.
 The 2.6% reflected in the table is calculated on our net assets (rather than our total assets).
 See "Management and Other Agreements-Investment Advisory Agreement." - (7) This item represents actual fees incurred on pre-incentive fee net investment income for the year ended December 31, 2014.
-As of December 31, 2014, there was no capital gains incentive fee payable. - The incentive fee consists of two parts: - The first, payable quarterly in arrears, equals 20.0% of our pre-incentive fee net investment income (including interest that is accrued but not yet received in cash), subject to a 2.0% quarterly (8.0% annualized) hurdle rate and a "catch-up" provision measured as of the end of each calendar quarter.
+As of December 31, 2014, there was no capital gains incentive fee payable.

+The incentive fee consists of two parts:

+The first, payable quarterly in arrears, equals 20.0% of our pre-incentive fee net investment income (including interest that is accrued but not yet received in cash), subject to a 2.0% quarterly (8.0% annualized) hurdle rate and a "catch-up" provision measured as of the end of each calendar quarter.
 Under this provision, in any calendar quarter, our investment advisor receives no incentive fee until our pre-incentive fee net investment income equals the hurdle rate of 2.0% but then receives, as a "catch-up," 100.0% of our pre-incentive fee net investment income with respect to that portion of such pre-incentive fee net investment income, if any, that exceeds the hurdle rate but is less than 2.5%.
 The effect of this provision is that, if pre-incentive fee net investment income exceeds 2.5% in any calendar quarter, our investment advisor will receive 20.0% of our pre-incentive fee net investment income as if a hurdle rate did not apply.